-Dr. Judith Orloff, a pioneer in the field, describes empaths as those who absorb the world’s joys and stresses like “emotional sponges.”
+Judith Orloff, MD, a pioneer in the field, describes empaths as those who absorb the world’s joys and stresses like “emotional sponges.”

 In her book “The Empath’s Survival Guide: Life Strategies for Sensitive People,” she suggests empaths lack the filters most people use to protect themselves from excessive stimulation and can’t help but take in surrounding emotions and energies, whether they’re good, bad, or something in between.

 Sound familiar?
-Here are 15 other signs you might be an empath, along with tips for dealing with being one.
+Here are 15 other signs you might be an empath.

 The term empath comes from empathy, which is the ability to understand the experiences and feelings of others outside of your own perspective.